hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 *Figure 1: Key Elements Table View*
 <br/>

-Implementers should refer to the "Key Elements Table" to see the full set of elements that are mandatory or *Must Support* or with *Obligations*, and the full set of terminology requirements.
+Implementers should refer to the "Key Elements Table" to see the full set of elements that are mandatory or *Must Support* with obligations, and the full set of terminology requirements.
 Implementers should note that the full set of constraints (i.e. invariants) are only presented in the "Detailed Descriptions" tab or the raw representation (e.g. XML or JSON) of the profile.

-##### Presentation of Must Support and Obligation in raw representations
+##### Presentation of Must Support and obligation in raw representations

-When viewing the raw representation (e.g. XML or JSON) of a profile, elements with *Must Support* are denoted by `mustSupport` set to "true", and *Obligations* are defined by the [Obligation Extension](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html) as shown in the example below.
+When viewing the raw representation (e.g. XML or JSON) of a profile, elements with *Must Support* are denoted by `mustSupport` set to "true", and obligations are defined in the [Obligation Extension](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html) as shown in the example below.

-Example: AU Core AllergyIntolerance profile with *Must Support* and *Obligation* on clinicalStatus.
+Example: AU Core AllergyIntolerance profile with *Must Support* and obligations on clinicalStatus.

 ~~~
 {